microsoft/genaiscript/README.md

 # GPTools - AI-Enhanced Workflows for Teams

-GPTools (formerly CoArch) is a framework that empowers teams, including non-developers, to create and use AI-enhanced scripts to support their workflows.
+GPTools (formerly CoArch) is a framework that empowers teams, including non-developers, to create and use AI-enhanced scripts (gptools) to support their workflows.
 The framework leverages foundation models (specifically LLMs) to enable a new kind of scripting that combines traditional code and natural language.

 > Don't forget to turn on the sound.